otammato/mongo_/README.md

 ## Summary
 This is a simple CRUD app built with Express.

+## Running on EC2 and RDS MySQL instances

-## 1. Terraform template to create an EC2 + AWS RDS instance
+### 1. Terraform template to create an EC2 + AWS RDS instance

 ```
 provider "aws" {